j-a-m-l/eurocrats/README.md

 Eurocrats
 =========
-Eurocrats is a Ruby library for dealing with the European VAT, although could be used in Rails as an engine.
+Eurocrats is a Ruby library that includes a set of tools for dealing with the European VAT.
+It can be used in Rails as an engine too.

 Features
 ========
 Currently it includes these tools:

- * User location resolution based on evidences
+ * European VAT number validator (through [valvat](https://github.com/yolk/valvat/))
  * VAT calculation
- * European VAT number validator (through [valvat](https://github.com/yolk/valvat/))
  * IP geo-location (through [Geocoder](https://github.com/alexreisner/geocoder/))

-Next:
+ * User location resolution based on evidences

+Current work:

  * Exchange (through [Money](https://github.com/RubyMoney/money))